 Online directories like Monarch from SimplePractice aim to make it easier to find a mental health therapist matched to your specific individual needs.
 You can quickly and easily search for and find therapists who specialize in working with members of the LGBTQIA+ community.

 The LGB section deals with the sexual identity of an individual.
-It stands for lesbian, gay, and bisexual.
+It stands for lesbian, gay, and bisexual:

-Lesbian— women who are affectionately or sexually attracted to other women.
+Lesbian— Women who are affectionately or sexually attracted to other women.

-Bisexual— these are individuals that are affectionately and sexually attracted to both women and men.
+Bisexual— Individuals that are affectionately and sexually attracted to both women and men.

-Questioning— these are people exploring their gender expressions, gender identity, and sexuality.
+Questioning— People exploring their gender expressions, gender identity, and sexuality.

-Intersex— commonly used for people that don't match traditional gender norms of man or woman.
+Intersex— Commonly used for people that don't match traditional gender norms of man or woman.
 Can also mean an individual whose reproductive anatomy isn't typical.